USPTO 2015–2025 USPTO PatentsView US Federal Government

 Portfolio overview

-United States Department of Energy has been granted 32 US utility patents between 2015 and 2025, placing United States Department of Energy at rank #9,913 across all assignees tracked by PlainPatent.
+United States Department Of Energy has been granted 32 US utility patents between 2015 and 2025, placing United States Department Of Energy at #9,911 of 50,000 across all assignees tracked by PlainPatent.
 This portfolio spans 72 distinct Cooperative Patent Classification (CPC) subclasses, averaging 18.5 claims per patent with primary concentration in G01N (INVESTIGATING OR ANALYSING MATERIALS BY DETERMINING THEIR CHEMICAL OR PHYSICAL PROPERTIES).
-As a US Federal Government, United States Department of Energy is one of the broader-portfolio assignees in the PatentsView dataset.
-The composite Innovation Score of 68.2/100 blends portfolio volume, filing velocity, technology breadth, and claim depth into a single comparable measure drawn directly from USPTO PatentsView records.
+As a US Federal Government, United States Department Of Energy is one of the broader-portfolio assignees in the PatentsView dataset.
+By volume, United sits between Unifrax I Llc (32 patents, rank #9,909) and Urotronic, Inc. (32 patents, rank #9,917) - the closest US assignees by grant volume.
+The composite Innovation Score of 68.2/100 blends portfolio volume, grant velocity, technology breadth, and claim depth into a single comparable measure drawn directly from USPTO PatentsView records.

 patents